-The Court of Accounts judges the accounts of the public accountants.
-It verifies the regularity of the receipts and of the expenditures and assures the appropriate use [emploi] of the credits, funds and assets [valeurs] managed by the services of the State or by the other juridical [morales] persons of public law.
+The Court of Accounts judges the public accounts and accountants.
+It verifies the regularity of the receipts and of the expenditures and assures the appropriate use [emploi] of credits, funds and assets [valeurs] managed by the services of the State or by the other juridical [morale] persons of public law.
 It assures the verification of the accounts and of the management of the public enterprises and organs [organismes] with public financial participation.
 It declares and audits the de facto management [gestions du fait].
-It sanctions the errors [fautes] of management committed with regard to the State, the territorial collectivities and the organs [organismes] submitted to its control.
+It sanctions the errors [fautes] of management committed with regard to the State, the local collectivities and the organs [organismes] submitted to its control.

-Except in the case of flagrante delicto, the members of the Constitutional Council may only be prosecuted, arrested, detailed or judged in a criminal matter with the authorization of the Council and within the same conditions as the magistrates of the Supreme Court and of the Court of Accounts.
+Except in the case of flagrante delicto, the members of the Constitutional Council may only be prosecuted, arrested, detailed or judged in a criminal matter with the authorization of the Council and within the same conditions as the members of the Council of State, of the Court of Cassation and of the Court of Accounts.

-Except in the case of flagrante delicto, the magistrates of the Supreme Court and of the Court of Accounts may only be prosecuted, arrested, detained or judged in a criminal matter within the conditions specified by the organic law concerning the status of the magistrates.
+Except in the case of flagrante delicto, the magistrates of the Council of State, of the Court of Cassation and of the Court of Accounts may only be prosecuted, arrested, detained or judged in a criminal matter within the conditions specified by the organic law concerning the status of the magistrates.

-The organic laws determine the other competences of the Constitutional Council, of the Supreme Court and of the Court of Accounts[,] as well as their organization, the rules of appointment of their members and the procedure [to be] followed before them.
+The organic laws determine the other competences of the Constitutional Council, of the Council of State, of the Court of Cassation and of the Court of Accounts[,] as well as their organization, the rules of appointment of their members and the procedure [to be] followed before them.

-TITLE IX: OF THE INTERNATIONAL TREATIES
+TITLE IX OF THE INTERNATIONAL TREATIES